Ammar-Chishti/Ammar-Chishti.github.io/_pages/projects.md

         <img src="https://www.bing.com/s/rw/lc/BingRewardslogo2.jpg"/>
         </a>
         <span>
-          This was a python script as well as an IOS application I developed to help automate Bing Rewards searches for multiple Microsoft accounts
+          This is a python script as well as an IOS application I developed to help automate Bing Rewards searches for multiple Microsoft accounts
         </span>
       </p>